thyripian/AutoClicker/README.md

 # AutoClicker
-python script for automated left mouse clicks
+Python script for automated left mouse clicks at a set (customizable) interval.

 # Usage: